Hello, and welcome to our guide on nursing technology.

 Artificial intelligence’s strength is to eliminate human error, which can affect the survivability of each case.

-After all, despite their intelligence and diligence, no nurse is perfect – even the nurse practitioners or those who have an MSN.
+After all, despite their intelligence and diligence, no nurse is perfect – even nurse practitioners or those with an MSN.

-These A.I. and algorithms must be guided with the expertise of those in the nursing profession in order to be accurate and successful.
+These A.I. and algorithms must be guided by the expertise of those in the nursing profession in order to be accurate and successful.

-Human touch is always critical in the use of healthcare technology – but A.I. may be a landmark technology that will help alleviate some of the more time- and resource-consuming work that comes with the work of registered nurses.
+Human touch is always critical in healthcare technology – but A.I. may be a landmark technology that will help alleviate some of the more time- and resource-consuming work that comes with the work of registered nurses.

 The functionality of 3D medical products has been outstanding, and they help nurses do their job more efficiently.

-Another area that 3D printing can assist nurses is in the area of health education.
+Another area in which 3D printing can assist nurses is in the area of health education.

 A good nurse will be able to explain, in clear messaging, the conditions and instructions that the patient can understand.

-With the use of 3D-printed apparatus and specialized devices, communication of patient outcomes and instructions could be a breezier task.
+With 3D-printed apparatus and specialized devices, communication of patient outcomes and instructions could be a breezier task.

-Healthcare organizations are also exploring the many uses of virtual reality, especially when it comes to training and decision-making on the job.
+Healthcare organizations are also exploring the many uses of virtual reality, especially when training and decision-making on the job.